agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 Effective value is 541.

+The '#lives if other' column is derived similar to the previous table.
 The rare chance can happen anytime after getting the agency job.
-So anytime within the next 40 years.
-In case we do not get the rare chance, then we have only the ETG to show, which would come to about 350 for 33 years of working in economics waiting for that rare chance.
+In case we do not get the rare chance, then we have only ETG and advocacy to show, which would come to about 350 lives for 33 years of working in economics waiting for that rare chance.
+We hence use 350 lives in the last step for the '#lives if other' column.

-Although the rare chance path can lead to an impact of 750, it most of the cases we would get an impact of 350.
-Once we complete the PhD and get an agency job, we are left with an impact of:
+Although the rare chance path can lead to an impact of 750, in most of the cases we would get an impact of 350.
+Once we complete the PhD and get an agency job, we see that the effective-impact is a meager 398 lives.

 	12% x 750 + 88% x 350 = 398

-If this is the combined impact, then I am not sure I am expected to take this path, as there seems to already be better paths than an Econ PhD.
+More on the conclusion is talked about in the analysis section.

 ### Working at an effective Altruism organization

-DS or research as an Analyst/content writer, is what I see myself starting with Effective Altruism Organizations.
-With time I hope to take up more senior roles or start other important organizations with a better understanding of what is needed.
+DS or research as an Analyst/content writer, is what I see myself starting with in Effective Altruism Organizations.
+With time I hope to take up more senior roles or start other important organizations with a better understanding of what is needed for this world.

 **Skills**